SimonHFrost/jekyll_blog/_posts/2024-04-29-hackmexico.md

 *Artificial intelligence was not used in the generation or editing of this blog post.*

 What's the purpose of a hackathon?
 And what do people actually do there?
 If you're simply curious, or have even considered attending.
-Join me on my journey preparing and attending HackMexico 2024 in Mexico City. **Keep reading to find out why we were ultimately disqualified, and left early!**
+You're in the right place 🎉. **Read to the end to find out why we were ultimately disqualified, and left early!**

 ## What the heck is a hackathon?